msiddique1436/Machine-Learning/README.md

-# Machine-Learning
+# Linear Regression
-This will have all my ML projects along with some theory and explanation where ever necessary.
+This is one of my beginner project along with some theory and explanation where ever necessary.